husarion/static_docs_deprecated/src/core2/tutorials/howtostart/offline-development-tools.md

 ***<font color="green">Info: The "Husarion" extension may start downloading additional data now; please be patient.</font>***

-To compile project press Ctrl-Shift-B (this happens automatically when you flash project).
+To compile project press Ctrl-Shift-B (this happens automatically when you flash the project).
-To flash project to CORE2 via micro USB, press Ctrl-Shift-P and type “flash core2" and press enter.
+To flash the project to CORE2 via micro USB, press Ctrl-Shift-P and type “flash core2" and press enter.

 ***<font color="green">Info: Autocomplete function is partially supported.</font>***